-Desired Strength: We define an absolute ordering for the strength tags: none, optional and mandatory.
-Mandatory is the tag with highest grade and none the tag with lowest grade.
+Desired Strength: We define an absolute ordering for the strength-tags: "none", "optional" and "mandatory".
+"Mandatory" is the tag with highest grade and "none" the tag with lowest grade.
 An answerer MAY upgrade the desired strength in any entry of the transaction status table, but it MUST NOT downgrade it.
-Therefore, it is OK to upgrade a row from none to optional, from none to mandatory or from optional to mandatory, but not the other way around.
+Therefore, it is OK to upgrade a row from "none" to "optional", from "none" to "mandatory" or from "optional" to "mandatory", but not the other way around.

 Current Status: For every row, the value of the "Current" field in the transaction status table and in the local status table of the answerer have to be compared.
 Table 3 shows the four possible combinations.
 If both fields have the same value (two first rows of table 3, nothing needs to be updated.
 If the "Current" field of the transaction status table is "Yes" and the field of the local status table is "No" (third row of table 3), the latter MUST be set to "Yes".

 If the "Current" field of the transaction status table is "No" and the field of the local status table is "Yes" (forth row of table 3), the answerer needs to check if it has local information (e.g., a confirmation of a resource reservation has been received) about that particular current status.
 If it does, the "Current" field of the transaction status table is set to "Yes".
 If the answerer does not have local information about that current status, the "Current" field of the local status table MUST be set to "No".

-Transaction status table Local status table
+Transac. status table Local status table New values transac./local

-no no
+no no no/no

-yes yes
+yes yes yes/yes

-yes no
+yes no yes/yes

-no yes
+no yes depends on local info